Director of Operations and Programs Roberta Horowitz and a volunteer harvest a nearby garden for the Pantry.

 In 2018, the Pantry served nearly 42,000 clients, nearly 14,000 households.
 We expect these numbers to continue to increase, and especially for seniors.

 What can YOU do?
 Donate your time, your food, your funds!

 Twice each week, the Pantry opens its doors to our neighbors in need for food distribution.
 At each distribution, we provide enough nutritious staples for nearly five days of meals.

 The Pantry is open for distribution Tuesday evenings, 5:00–7:00 p.m., and Wednesday mornings, 9:30–11:00 a.m.
 (Note: In case of inclement weather, we follow Bedford school system closings.
 Please check their notices.
 FYI—If those schools are closed, have a delayed start, or an early dismissal, the Pantry is closed.)

-Volunteers stock shelves, set up shopping tables, assist clients with food selection, bag fresh bread and produce, and restock the Pantry shelves at closing.
+Volunteers stock shelves, set up shopping tables, assist clients with food selection, bag fresh bread and produce, and restock Pantry shelves at closing.

 If you are a member of one of our sponsoring congregations and you want to help, please contact the Pantry representative from your congregation.
 Others can reach out to our Volunteer Coordinator at email@example.com.
 For more information, go to our Becoming a Volunteer page.

-Other Ways You Can Volunteer
+Other Ways You Can Help the Pantry

 •Delivering Food / Collecting Food